Head Pain from Hell

 From 7AM last Tuesday morning until around midnight on Friday, I went through one of the worst episodes in years, although the severity changed dramatically from hour to hour.
 The last time I can remember one being “Emergency Room” bad was nearly six years ago.
 The last time I can remember it paralyzing me was maybe ten years ago.
 Then again, my memory’s still a bit foggy…

-The truth is, there’s a reason I never want to go.
+The truth is, there’s a reason I never want to go to the hospital.
 When you’re blind, half-paralyzed and manic, they make it more difficult with all their paperwork and waiting and stupidity, and it’s easier to just lie there wanting to die.

-Most of the time, even if you a get there, they treat you like a drug addict, a second rate criminal, even though you clearly need pain medication.
+Most of the time, even if you a get there, they treat you like a drug addict or a criminal, even though you clearly need pain medication.
 After a point, there isn’t a lot they can do but shoot you up and wait it out.
-And they’re so antsy at that point, they rarely give you enough to stop the attack… it just makes me a little more manageable.
+And they’re so antsy at that point, they rarely give you enough to stop the attack… it just makes things a little more manageable, while still being in intense pain…

 On Friday, I finally relented and saw a doctor.
 I was immediately referred to the ER, thus skipping a lot of the usual BS.
 Sure, I still ended up with the “addict” stigma from the ER doc, but he was righteously chastised by the staff for it.